Basitzaky/Embedded_System/Week 06/README.md

 **Step 1 - Introduction** </br>

-Write a program that continuously prints out the analog value of PC3 through the serial port.
+Write a program to show the application of the Pulse Width Modulator (PWM) pin.

 **Step 2 - Video** </br>